And what to consider when upgrading or purchasing a new router.

 The ability to stream TV shows, movies, and games is something we’ve come to expect—along with a consistent, fast internet speed.

 A slow connection is slightly annoying at best.
 What’s worse?
 The dreaded Wi-Fi dead zone.

 If this sounds familiar, there are a couple of things you can do to identify what’s causing the issue.
 The first is to run a speed test to see if you are getting the internet speed you should be getting.
 The second is to map the Wi-Fi coverage in your house or apartment to find those dead zones.
 NetSpot and HeatMapper are two popular options for mapping Wi-Fi coverage.

 Now, armed with speed data and the knowledge of any dead spots in your place, you can start tinkering with your router for better coverage—and faster internet speeds.

 Ways to Increase Your Internet Speed With Your Current Router

 Things like walls and doorways can impact your router performance, along with whether your live in a house or an apartment building with lots of other routers and devices that can cause interference.

 So, what can you do that doesn’t involve knocking down walls or moving to the countryside?
-Consumer Reports suggests the following to improve internet speed and connectivity:
+Consumer Reports suggests steps to improve internet speed and connectivity.

 - Higher is better.
 Router antennas work like an umbrella—the higher your put it, the more coverage there is underneath.
 This is easy if you live in a two-story house: place the router on the second floor, on a table or the top of a shelf so it’s out in the open.
 If you live in an apartment, or a single story house, don’t fret.
 Find a high spot, like on a shelf or a table that is out in the open.
 Remember: the more space there is between the antennas and the rest of the house, the better.